Planning Examples

 What we did:

-• Account consolidation and clarity: I brought scattered accounts into a single view and designed a withdrawal sequence that managed tax brackets year by year.
+• Account consolidation and clarity: Brought scattered accounts into a single view and designed a withdrawal sequence.

-• Pre-retirement Roth strategy: We identified a window for partial Roth conversions before Social Security income would push them into higher brackets and increase Medicare premiums.
+• Pre-retirement Roth strategy: Identified a window for partial Roth conversions before Social Security income began.

-• Sustainable income modeling: I built a retirement income plan stress-tested against market downturns, inflation, and long-term care scenarios.
+• Sustainable income modeling: Built a retirement income plan stress-tested against market downturns, inflation, and long-term care scenarios.

 They went from scattered accounts and vague anxiety to a single coordinated plan with clear answers.
-The Roth conversion window, which they would have missed entirely, saved meaningful tax dollars over the following decade.
-More than the numbers, they got confidence that their decisions were working together rather than against each other.
+More than the numbers, they got confidence that their decisions were working together.

 If any of these stories sound like the kind of decision you're working through, the next step is a 15-minute Explore Call.